 It's super easy.
 We do almost all the work for you such as filling in the online forms so all it requires is a few button clicks.
 Read more on what that process looks like...

 👉 I am in contract with my current supplier, can I switch now?

 Yes, you can always get out of a contract but sometimes your supplier will charge you an 'exit fee' if it's more than 6 weeks before the end of your contract.

 👉 I have a smart meter - what happens when I switch?

-Switching is possible with the most common 1st generation smart meters, however, it's likely that your new supplier will then need to operate your smart meter as a traditional meter requiring readings to be sent in.
+Switching is possible with the most common 1st generation smart meters, however after switching, it's likely that you will need to send the meter readings to your new supplier.
 Read more about switching with smart meters...

 👉 How can I tell if I have an economy 7 meter?

 With an Economy 7 meter, you pay two different rates for your electricity – one rate for daytime and a different (cheaper) rate during the night.